 In our modern Scots-invented world of bloviation, headlines and titles can’t stand the heat of a literalist’s kitchen.

-- Note: This is a post that appeared on a previous blog in May.
-I’ll be doing a follow-up soon.
+- Note: This is a post that appeared on a previous blog in May, 2008.

 Being a literalist when it comes to words and their usage (though not without a sense of humor, I hope), I tend to pay attention to headlines and titles and to parse them unmercifully.

 The headline on this week’s issue of SI reads: The Best Game Ever.
-One of the subhead is “How John Unitas and Raymond Berry Invented the Modern NFL.”
+One of the subheads is “How John Unitas and Raymond Berry Invented the Modern NFL.”

 I’m no expert, but I know a little bit about the history of professional football in this country.
 I was alive in 1958 and remember listening to the Giants-Colts game on the radio in my room where I grew up in Nashville, Tenn.
 (It was on Sunday afternoon, and in my household at that time, we didn’t watch television on Sunday.)